calvins/RepData_PeerAssessment2/project2.md

 A summary shows a maximum of 60 for crop damage.

 We'll exclude these observations from our analysis because they appear to have negligible effects.

+Let's examine the observations with billions (B or b) units more closely since they could have a significant impact.
+When we subset property and crop damage observations just for units equal to billions, we find 40 property damage observations and 7 crop damage observations.
+Summaries for both show a maximum of 115 for property damage and 5 for crop damage.
+We'll select REFNUM, PROPDMG, PROPDMGEXP, EVTYPE, cleanEventType and REMARKS and sort in descending PROPDMG order and examine the REMARKS or event narrative to see if estimated property damage was really in the billions.
+We'll do the same with CROPDMG and CROPDMGEXP and look at the narratives, also.

+This analysis shows that the observation with Property Damage = 115 billion is a mistake since the narrative only mentions damages of $70 million.
+We'll move it from the billions subset to the millions subset.
 Now we can compute the total property and crop damages.

 We'll select data where property and crop damage are positive and cleanEventType does not have missing values, i.e. event successfully mapped to an allowed event type specified in document 10-1605.
 But we will also include a test that PROPDMGEXP or CROPDMGEXP must be a valid multiplier of K or k, M or m, or B or b.
 This gives us p2 with 238,825 obs, which we divide into three subsets: sskp2 with 227,463 obs, ssmp2 with 11,322 obs, and ssbp2 with 40 obs.
 In each subset, we compute the cleanPROPDMG variable using the appropriate multiplier; 1 thousand, 1 million, or 1 billion.
 Lastly, we rbind sskp2, ssmp2, and ssbp2 into the final p3 subset that contains the cleanPROPDMG data for the 238,825 observations.